Arctic Oscillation and Polar Vortex Analysis and Forecasts

 SSTs/El Niño/Southern Oscillation

-Equatorial Pacific sea surface temperatures (SSTs) anomalies are below normal, between the Dateline and the South America coast, indicating that a La Niña event is emerging (Figure 15) and weak La Niña conditions are expected through the winter.
+Equatorial Pacific sea surface temperatures (SSTs) anomalies are below normal, between the Dateline and the South America coast, indicating that a La Niña event is emerging (Figure 16) and weak La Niña conditions are expected through the winter.
 Observed SSTs across the NH remain well above normal especially in the central North Pacific centered on the Dateline and the western North Pacific, much of the North Atlantic and offshore of eastern North America though below normal SSTs exist regionally especially in the South Pacific.
+I do wonder if the warmer SSTs this year relative to recent years along the west coast of North America is favoring the cold air further to the east this winter compared to the past decade.

 Madden Julian Oscillation

-Currently the Madden Julian Oscillation (MJO) is currently weak where no phase is favored (Figure 16).
-The forecasts are for the MJO to remain mostly weak where no overall phase is favored.
-Therefore it seems that the MJO is having little influence on North American weather next week.
+Currently the Madden Julian Oscillation (MJO) is currently in in phase five (Figure 16).
+The forecasts are for the MJO to slowly make its way into phase six and then stall.
+Phases five and six favor ridging in the eastern North America and troughing in western North America, especially Alaska.
+Therefore, it seems that the MJO is having little influence on North American weather next week but maybe a little more next week.
 But admittedly this is outside of my expertise.

 Get Detailed Seasonal Weather Intelligence with sCast